zxlim/ICT2x01-p4-6/README.md

 2. New features and bug fixes shall only be made in `feature/` or `bugfix/` branches respectively, which shall be derived from the `dev` branch.
 3. Hotfixes shall only be made in a `hotfix/` branch, which shall be derived from the `master` branch.
 4. Commits shall only be introduced into the `master` or `dev` branches via Pull Requests (PR).
+5. PR authors are not allowed to review or approve their own changes.
-5. PRs that involve the `master` branch must be reviewed and approved by the Team Lead.
-Only the Team Lead is allowed to perform a merge into `master` branch.
+6. PRs that involve the `master` branch can only be created by the Team Lead, unless it is a hotfix.
+Only the Team Lead is allowed to perform a merge into `master` branch after approval is given by the assigned reviewer(s).
-6. No branches shall be deleted without the approval of the Team Lead.
+7. No branches shall be deleted without the approval of the Team Lead.

 ### New Feature or Bug Fix
 ![Feature/Bug Fix Workflow Diagram](docs/workflow_newfeature.png)